inoculation-prompting/inoculation-prompting/README.md

 ## Usage

 This repo has a few high-level use cases:
-1. Easily defining and running and evaluation
+1. Easily defining and running an evaluation
 2. Easily launching and tracking OpenAI finetuning jobs
 3. Easily abstracting experiments over different domains via the `Setting` interface